charles-reinertson/data-512-homework_2/README.md

 **Goal**

 The goal of this assignment is to explore the concept of bias in data using Wikipedia articles.
 This assignment considers articles on political figures from different countries.
-I combine a dataset of Wikipedia articles with a dataset of country populations, and use a machine learning service called ORES to estimate the quality of each article.
+I combine a dataset of Wikipedia articles with a dataset of country populations and use a machine learning service called ORES to estimate the quality of each article.
 I also analyze how the coverage of politicians on Wikipedia and the quality of articles about politicians varies among countries.
-My analysis consists of a series of tables that show:
+My analysis consists of a series of tables that show...

 The countries with the greatest and least coverage of politicians on Wikipedia compared to their population.

-The countries with the highest and lowest proportion of high quality articles about politicians.
+The countries with the highest and lowest proportion of high-quality articles about politicians.

-A ranking of geographic regions by articles-per-person and proportion of high quality articles.
+A ranking of geographic regions by articles-per-person and proportion of high-quality articles.

+**Research Implications**

+The first thing I learned is that the per capita coverage rankings can be misleading as population size may have impacted the findings more than a normalizing technique should.
+Population size can sometimes be 0.0 million in our dataset which makes countries with that listed population at the top of the list of articles per capita.
+Small countries in general are at the top of the list of articles per capita for both only quality articles and all articles.
+Large countries, on the other hand, tend to be at the top of the list of lowest total articles per capita.
+The lowest total articles per capita list of quality articles includes some countries we know to have questionable journalism standards.
+It is also hard to believe the Wikipedia peer-reviewed articles are following the same standards from country to country which leads to bias in the data.

+1. What biases did you expect to find in the data (before you started working with it), and why?

+I expected to find that non-English speaking countries would have fewer peer-reviewed articles as Wikipedia was started as a Western knowledge-capturing website.
+I also believe that smaller countries may not have enough data to accurately depict the quality and quantity of their Wikipedia pages.

+2. Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?

+If we are using this data to predict the article quality of different article titles, we may have very problematic results.
+The features country and region create many biases and we may predict an article is of bad quality just because of the country or region of the article.
+That is extremely unfair to the writer of the article and a more holistic approach would be necessary for answering this type of question.

+3. Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?

+If we are using this data to predict country based on region, population, and article title this may not be problematic.
+There is still some bias as people live in countries where their name is not common, but overall the affects of this bias would not cause damaging real-world effects.

 **Liscense MIT**